dvajs/dva/docs/guide/develop-complex-spa.md

 - Parent container A, child container B, each connected to a different model A and B
 - There is an operation in the parent container, which is divided into three steps:
-   - The first step of an effect in model A
+   - The first step is an effect in model A
-   - an effect in call model B to process the second step
+   - an effect in model B to process the second step
    - After the second step, return to model A and do the third step.

 In dva, you can use namespace to specify the model that accepts the action, so you can combine it in a way similar to this: